One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Famous Lisbon tram 28 passing the Cathedral

-It was in these little streets of Alfama that I fell in love with Lisbon.
-I wished we had more time to explore the city!
-Unfortunately, we only had one day in Lisbon and so in the afternoon we left Alfama and headed to the busy city center, also known as Baixa (the low part).
+It was in the narrow streets of Alfama that I really fell in love with Lisbon, and I wished we had more time to explore the city.
+But on this trip, we had just 10 days in Portugal and only one day in Lisbon, so in the afternoon, we left Alfama and headed to the busy city center, also known as Baixa.

 Walking the narrow streets of Alfama district in Lisbon